 Extending the Limits of Micro- and Nano-CT Solutions

-- In situ imaging for non-destructive microstructure characterization throughout, in controlled environments
+In situ imaging for non-destructive characterization of microstructures overtime in controlled environments

 Highest Resolution and Flux

-The Resolution at a Distance (RaaD) architecture allows for high-resolution 3D imaging of larger, denser objects, such as entire components and equipment.
-The added flat panel extension (FPX) allows for quick scanning of massive samples (up to 25 kg), as well as navigation to core regions of interest.
+The Resolution at a Distance (RaaD™) architecture allows for high-resolution 3D imaging of larger, denser objects, such as components and electronics that are still intact.
+Quick scans of very big samples (up to 25 kg) are possible with the optional flat panel extension (FPX), which allows navigation to interior regions of interest.

 New Degrees of Freedom